This perfectly cooked salmon fillet has a delicious subtle honey mustard and lemon glaze and it cooks in less than 15 minutes!

 The second and most important hint is getting your pan temperature correct.
 You want it somewhere at the upper end between high and medium.

-The fish should give off a searing sound when it is placed in the pan.
+The fish should give off a pleasing searing sound when it is placed in the pan.

 The honey and mustard glaze should also immediately colour and boil when it hits the pan during the second cooking phase.